Economy of Europe: Air transport

 Despite an extensive road and rail network, most long-distance travel within Europe is by air.
 A large tourism industry also attracts many visitors to Europe, most of whom arrive into one of Europe's many large international airports.
 London is the second busiest airport in the world by number of international passengers, only trailing Dubai.
 The advent of low cost carriers in recent years has led to a large increase in air travel within Europe.
 Air transportation is now often the cheapest way of travelling between cities.
 This increase in air travel has led to problems of airspace overcrowding and environmental concerns.
 The Single European Sky is one initiative aimed at solving these problems.

 Global trade relations

 The bulk of the EU's external trade is done with China, Mercosur and the United States, Japan, Russia and non-member European states.

 EU members are represented by a single official at the WTO.

 The EU is involved in a few minor trade disputes.
 It had a long running dispute with the USA of allegedly unfair subsidies the US government gives to several companies, such as Boeing.
 The EU has a long running ban prohibiting arms trade with the Chinese.
 The EU issued a brief accusing Microsoft of predatory and monopolistic practices.

+On 27 July 2025, the United States and the European Union concluded a trade agreement, imposing a 15% tariff on European exports to the United States.
+European states committed to $750 billion in energy purchases and $600 billion in additional investments in the United States.